fedex2118/book-movies-multimodal-vite-app/README.md

 # Exploring Multimodal Interaction in a Movie Booking Web App: Gesture, Voice, and Traditional Input

-For the frontend is required React Vite with Javascript with the following dependencies:
+To be able to use this project locally it is required React Vite with Javascript with the following dependencies:

 - npm create vite@latest my-tfjs-app
 - node   v24.1.0